mekanixms/xms/README.md

 ### Xms

+**Requirements:**
+- php 5.4 or above
+- php xsl extension installed and loaded

-Xms is a php content management framework using xml as web application support.
+**Xms** is a php *content management framework using xml as web application support*.
 It provides an event based DOM infrastructure as well as observable methods and properties.

 Why xml?
 Easy, is fast, reliable and everywhere...